marc-aurele-besner/hardhat-contract-clarity/README.md

 - clarity.readme.frequency_penalty: This setting is a number that controls the frequency penalty for the language model's output.
 A higher value will result in the language model generating fewer repeated phrases.
 If this setting is undefined, the plugin will use a default value.
 - clarity.readme.presence_penalty: This setting is a number that controls the presence penalty for the language model's output.
 A higher value will result in the language model generating fewer words that do not appear in the input prompt.
 If this setting is undefined, the plugin will use a default value.

+- clarity.AIhelp.error: This setting is a string that contains the name of the output file that the plugin will write the generated answer to.
+- clarity.AIhelp.model: This setting is a string that contains the name of the GPT-3 language model that the plugin will use to generate the answer.
+If this setting is undefined, the plugin will use the default language model.
+- clarity.AIhelp.prompt: This setting is a string that contains the prompt that the plugin will use to generate the answer.
+If this setting is undefined, the plugin will use a default prompt.
+- clarity.AIhelp.promptEnd: This setting is a string that contains the end of the prompt that the plugin will use to generate the answer.
+If this setting is undefined, the plugin will use a default prompt.
+- clarity.AIhelp.temperature: This setting is a number that controls the randomness of the language model's output.
+A higher value will result in more random output.
+If this setting is undefined, the plugin will use a default value.
+- clarity.AIhelp.max_tokens: This setting is a number that controls the length of the language model's output.
+If this setting is undefined, the plugin will use a default value.
+- clarity.AIhelp.top_p: This setting is a number that controls the diversity of the language model's output.
+A lower value will result in more diverse output.
+If this setting is undefined, the plugin will use a default value.
+- clarity.AIhelp.frequency_penalty: This setting is a number that controls the frequency penalty for the language model's output.
+A higher value will result in the language model generating fewer repeated phrases.
+If this setting is undefined, the plugin will use a default value.
+- clarity.AIhelp.presence_penalty: This setting is a number that controls the presence penalty for the language model's output.
+A higher value will result in the language model generating fewer words that do not appear in the input prompt.
+If this setting is undefined, the plugin will use a default value.

 ## Directory Tree
 ```